-13.5 Other Coursework and Final Year Projects
+14.5 Other Coursework and Final Year Projects

-- (i) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (ii) Business Plan typically 20h writing up time for the Business Plan - (iii) Team Design Project typically 100h for an MS student including writing the team report. - (iv) Introduction to Materials Modelling module typically up to 100h, including writing the report(s) - (v) Characterisation of Materials or Atomistic Modelling typically 100h, including writing the report(s). - (vi) Literature-based research module (for 3 year BA (Hons) degree) typically 3, and no more than 4, weeks full-time equivalent effort, including writing the essay.
+- (i) CMS project 4x 3h classes and typically 8h independent work writing up the report and producing working script - (ii) Industrial Visits typically 3 to 5 hours for each of four visits and 1.5 hours writing per report. - (iii) Business Plan typically 20h writing up time for the Business Plan - (iv) Team Design Project typically 100h for an MS student including writing the team report. - (v) Introduction to Modelling of Materials module -- typically up to 100h, including writing the report(s) - (vi) Characterisation of Materials or Atomistic Modelling typically 100h, including writing the report(s). - (vii) Literature-based research module (for 3 year BA (Hons) degree) typically 3, and no more than 4, weeks full-time equivalent effort, including writing the essay.

-13.6 Fourth year Part II Projects
+14.6 Fourth year Part II Projects